 The catechetical program at Holy Redeemer begins in late September or early October and ends in late April or early May.
-Gatherings are held between the Masses on Sundays from 10 AM to 10:50 AM at Colonel Gray Senior High School.
-There are usually 23 – 25 sessions in each grade level program, and unscheduled Sundays are based on school and community holidays, e.g. Thanksgiving, Christmas, Islander day, March Break,Easter, etc. A schedule of classes will be available online in October.
+Gatherings are held between the Masses on Sundays from 10 AM to 10:50 AM for grades 2 – 5 at the Jack Blanchard Family Centre and for grades 6-8 in the Parish Office.
+(Please see registration forms at the bottom of this page.)

-The new program, “Be My Disciples”, which had been introduced in 2013-2014 to grades 2-6 has now been extended to a Junior High/Intermediate School level, and is now being used in grades 2-8.
-Beginning this year, in 2016-2017, the young people in grade nine in all the parishes of the Diocese of Charlottetown be will celebrating the sacrament of Confirmation.
-The newly adopted preparation for this Confirmation program, “Decision Point”, which is being used in many parishes all across the United States and Canada, will provide the basic preparation required.
+The program, “Be My Disciples”, is used in grades 2-8.
+The young people in grade nine in all the parishes of the Diocese of Charlottetown will be celebrating the sacrament of Confirmation.
+The newly adopted preparation for this Confirmation program, “Decision Point”, will provide the basic preparation required.
 A second part using the book “Confirmation” published by RCL Benziger will provide the detailed preparation (preparation for reconciliation, the role of the sponsor, the actual ceremony for the Ritual of Confirmation, the role of the service project, and the role of the retreat).
 Much of this part will be covered during the months from February to May.

 The grade 7 and 8 programs are now part of the preparation for Confirmation since the topics covered are continued in the grade 9 preparation for the Confirmation program.

 The grade 7 program consists of two parts.